How UW-Madison's Collaborative Innovation Culture Helped OnLume Blend Science With Business.

 - Benjamin Titz, PhD, a research medical physicist and biomedical engineer with expertise in translational research of oncological molecular imaging and in vivo optical imaging.

-OnLume’s team has grown to include experts in medical device development, various engineering disciplines, and clinical research, including Christie Lin, PhD (Director of Research) and Daniel Seemuth, PhD (Director of Systems Engineering).
-The team has brought its skills and passion to bear alongside Uselmann and other co-founders in tackling the challenges of early stage medical technology development since inception in 2015.
+OnLume’s team has grown to include experts in medical device development, various engineering disciplines, and clinical research, including Christie Lin, PhD (VP of Research) and Daniel Seemuth, PhD (VP of Engineering).
+The team has brought its skills and passion to bear alongside Dr. Uselmann and other co-founders in tackling the challenges of early stage medical technology development since inception in 2015.

 Daniel Seemuth seconds the notion about the challenges faced by the young team, and notes he wouldn’t change a thing.